1st Separate Guards Motor Rifle Brigade: Russian invasion of Ukraine

 At the beginning of the Russian invasion of Ukraine, the brigade controlled the contact line from Shyrokyne to Boikivske (Telmanove), and was later transferred to the Avdiivka front.
 It took part in the capture of Opytne in fall 2022, and the 2024 capture of Avdiivka.

 On 12 March 2024, the Russian Defense Ministry published a video of members of the brigade using artillery to "wipe out" Ukrainian defensive positions in the South Donetsk direction.

-In summer 2024, the unit captured the village of Prohres.
+In mid 2024, the unit captured the village of Prohres.

 On June 7, 2025, the brigade was awarded the Order of Suvorov.